College of the Sciences

 Drewcilla Walter, MS, mathematics

-Brenda Bland, secretary
+Brenda Bland, secretary supervisor

 The master of arts for Mathematics Teaching Program has been structured mainly for middle school and high school mathematics teachers.
 It also may prepare a student for community college teaching and for advanced study in mathematics education.
 Sequencing of the required coursework is minimal and makes it possible in most cases to complete all the requirements for the degree in three consecutive summer sessions.